Biological Sciences

 Professional Science Master in Biomedical Sciences

-The Professional Science Master’s (PSM) program in Biomedical Sciences offers rigorous academic training and professional practical skills to prepare students for challenging careers in the biomedical and health sciences.
-Through advanced coursework in the natural sciences and complementary coursework, students gain in-depth scientific knowledge and a strong foundation in ethics, leadership, communication and professional skills.
-Furthermore, the students will gain awareness of the many issues, concerns, and future directions of health and biomedical sciences fields.
+The Professional Science Master’s (PSM) in Biomedical Sciences is designed to provide rigorous graduate-level scientific training integrated with the development of professional and practical skills essential for careers in the biomedical and health sciences.
+Through advanced coursework in the natural sciences, complemented by studies in the humanities and social sciences, students acquire in-depth disciplinary knowledge along with a strong foundation in ethics, leadership, and scientific communication.
+The program also emphasizes awareness of contemporary issues, emerging challenges, and future directions within healthcare and biomedical science fields.

 Professional Science Master in Biomedical Sciences